If you’ve found snails in your grass, you might be wondering what attracted them to your grass in the first place…

 - Cut down tree branches and remove anything that’s casting shadows and making cool, shady areas on your lawn.
 Snails can’t spend too much time in very hot, sunny spots as they will die.

 - Collect the snails by hand.
 Lay a piece of cardboard or wood on some bricks or small rocks above damp soil, leaving enough space for snails to crawl under it.
 In the morning, flip over the board and collect the snails sleeping under it.
-The quickest way to get rid of these snails is to crush them with a rock or to stand on them.
-Keep doing this until you no longer find snails under the board in the morning.
+Click here for a list of 10 things to do with snails collected from your yard.

 - If you can’t crush snails, sprinkle these organic snail killer granules around the grassy area.
 The granules are biodegradable, safe to use around pets, children, and wildlife, and work in all weather.
 If you do want to keep them dry in the rain, put some granules into a plastic cup and lay the cup down on its side.
 The snails can still get to them but there is some protection from water.